JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 - RFX is factored into all RFX Governed Skills (Dexterity, Perception, Stealth, etc...).
 - As combat is conducted in a round-by-round format, the player with the highest RFX gets priority in that round.
-- RFX allows characters to move before slower characters and increases all Combat Speeds.
+- Character with higher RFX have better RFX Speed, which allows an amount of movement before slower characters within a combat round and increases all Combat Movement Speeds.

 ### Intelligence (INT)